davy7125/polyphone/en/development/building-polyphone-for-windows.md

 ### Sources

-Start by downloading the Polyphone sources <a href="download" target="_blank">here</a> or from <a href="https://github.com/davy7125/polyphone" target="_blank">Github</a> and unarchive the files on your Windows desktop, for example.
+Start by downloading the Polyphone sources <a href="download" target="_blank">here</a> or from <a href="https://github.com/davy7125/polyphone" target="_blank">GitHub</a> and unarchive the files on your Windows desktop, for example.

-Then, unarchive the additional Polyphone dependencies in directory "lib_windows" that must be next to the "sources" folder.
+Then, unarchive the additional Polyphone dependencies in directory :file:`lib_windows` that must be next to the :file:`sources` folder.

 Continue now with this tutorial for building Polyphone with Qt Creator: [Using Qt Creator to build Polyphone](development/using-qt-creator-to-build-polyphone.md).
 No modification of the file :file:`polyphone.pro` will be necessary.